-- Key intersections include Harnett Central Road, Piney-Grove Rawls Road, Chalybeate Springs Road and Rawls Church Road. - D.2: Support incremental or long-term road projects to widen NC 210 between Lillington and Angier and US 401, especially north of Chalybeate Springs. - D.3: Manage access on NC 210 and US 401, encourage cross access, and create parallel collector streets to preserve roadway capacity. - D.4: Implement key roadway and intersection improvements recommended in the Northwest Harnett County Area Plan. - D.5: Coordinate with the Town of Lillington on future transportation improvements. - D.6: Study transportation improvements, access management and land use along NC 42 through Duncan. - Strategy 1E: Prioritize mobility to and from Fort Liberty in the southwestern part of the County. - E.1: Manage access along NC 87 and encourage or require the construction of parallel collector streets or frontage roads to preserve capacity.
+- D.2: Support incremental or long-term road projects to widen NC 210 between Lillington and Angier and US 401, especially north of Chalybeate Springs. - D.3: Manage access on NC 210 and US 401, encourage cross access, and create parallel collector streets to preserve roadway capacity. - D.4: Implement key roadway and intersection improvements recommended in the Northwest Harnett County Area Plan. - D.5: Coordinate with the Town of Lillington on future transportation improvements. - D.6: Study transportation improvements, access management and land use along NC 42 through Duncan.

+Strategy 1E: Prioritize mobility to and from Fort Bragg in the southwestern part of the County.

-- E.2: Identify corridor and intersection improvements and work with Fort Liberty and FAMPO to help alleviate congestion on NC 87 and other major corridors including Nursery Road and Overhills Road. - Strategy 1F: Plan for roadway and pedestrian improvements in the vicinity of Carolina Lakes and Anderson Creek villages. - Strategy 1G: Prepare for growth in the eastern part of the County. - G.1: Identify corridor and intersection improvements along US 421 and NC 55. - G.2: Coordinate with Campbell University to study roadway, pedestrian, streetscape, greenway, and transit improvements needed near Buies Creek Village. - G.3: Continue to plan for access improvements in the vicinity of the Harnett Regional Jetport. - G.4: Refine land use, access and transportation plans for the area around the planned US 421 Bypass. - G.5: Study potential improvements near I-95 interchanges.
+- E.1: Manage access along NC 87 and encourage or require the construction of parallel collector streets or frontage roads to preserve capacity. - E.2: Identify corridor and intersection improvements and work with Fort Bragg and FAMPO to help alleviate congestion on

+NC 87 and other major corridors including Nursery Road and Overhills Road.

+Strategy 1F: Plan for roadway and pedestrian improvements in the vicinity of Carolina Lakes, Anderson Creek and other proposed village districts.

+Strategy 1G: Prepare for growth in the eastern part of the County.

+- G.1: Identify corridor and intersection improvements along US 421 and NC 55. - G.2: Coordinate with Campbell University to study roadway, pedestrian, streetscape, greenway, and transit improvements needed near Buies Creek Village. - G.3: Continue to plan for access improvements in the vicinity of the Harnett Regional Jetport. - G.4: Refine land use, access and transportation plans for the area around the planned US 421 Bypass. - G.5: Study potential improvements near I-95 interchanges.